 ls -l >> directory.txt

-...takes the output of ls -l and add it to directory.txt.
+The above command takes the output of ls -l and adds it to directory.txt.
 If directory.txt does not exist, it will be created first.
 If it already exists, the output of ls -l will be added to the end of the file, one line after whatever was already in the file.